uqgrowan/Spectral-Separability-Analysis/README.md

 # Spectral Analysis
- Analysing the spectral separability of point measurements
+ Analysing the spectral separability of point measurements using Spectral Angle and PCA/RFC pipeline